 We aim to deal with your application within 20 working days from the day we receive the form and all supporting evidence.

-The bursary includes a contribution towards your placement travel costs.
-If the agency offering your placement also contributes towards your travel costs, this won’t affect your bursary entitlement.
+The social work bursary includes a contribution towards your placement travel costs.
+If your placement provider also contributes towards your travel costs, this will not affect your bursary entitlement.

 You’re responsible for paying your own tuition fees.
-You can use your grant for this or apply for a loan through Student Finance England.
+You can use your social work bursary for this or apply for a tuition fee loan through Student Finance England.

 If you’re receiving a bursary retainer, the organisation paying the retainer needs to complete the bursary retainer form and return it to us.